Where to find $X(17)$?

-Very recently, the PADME experiment at the Frascati DA$\Phi$NE LINAC searched for $X(17)$ using a positron beam incident on a fixed target \cite{PADME:2025dla}.
-They measured the production rates of Bhabha scattering ($e^+e^- \to e^+e^-$) and the two-photon process ($e^+e^- \to \gamma \gamma$) over a beam energy range of 262-296 MeV, corresponding to center-of-mass energies of $16.4 < \sqrt{s} < 17.4$ MeV.
+Very recently, the PADME experiment at the Frascati DA$\Phi$NE LINAC searches for $X(17)$ using a positron beam incident on a fixed target \cite{PADME:2025dla}.
+The analysis relies on the measurement of the cross section for the production of events with a two-body final state (either $e^+e^-$ or $\gamma\gamma$) from $e^+e^-$ annihilation processes over a beam energy range of 262-296 MeV, corresponding to center-of-mass energies of $16.4 < \sqrt{s} < 17.4$ MeV.
 This measurement was conducted during a three-month data-taking period in late 2022, covering the relevant mass region indicated by the multiple Atomki experiments.
 The most significant deviation was observed at $\sqrt{s} \simeq 16.90$ MeV, with a local significance of $2.5 \, \sigma$ and a global significance of $(1.77 \pm 0.15)\, \sigma$.
-Assuming pure vector coupling, an upper limit of $|\varepsilon_e^v| \lesssim 5.6 \times 10^{-4}$ was established at the 90\% C.L.
-In this section, we discuss the prospects of identifying $X(17)$ in Bhabha scattering ($e^+e^- \to e^+e^-$) within the $V\pm A$ model, incorporating the constraints derived in Sec. \ref{subsec:survivalee}.
-For the subsequent numerical calculations, we adopt the average $X(17)$ mass $m_X = 16.88 \pm 0.05$ MeV \cite{Arias-Aragon:2025wdt} and a center-of-mass energy of $\sqrt{s} = 16.9 \pm 0.5$ MeV.
+Assuming pure vector coupling, a coupling strength $|\varepsilon_e^v| \approx 1.85 \times 10^{-3}$ was established at the 90\% C.L.
+We remind the reader that this vector coupling strength has been excluded by the $a_e(Rb)$ constrant $|\varepsilon_e^v|_{a_e(\mathrm{Rb})} \lesssim (6.9 \pm 1.6) \times 10^{-4}$ with more than $7\sigma$.
+This conflict implies that the PADME result for pure vector model is confronted with severe challenge.